risingwavelabs/risingwave-docs/docs/guides/ingest-from-mysql-cdc.md

 ## Create a table using the native CDC connector in RisingWave

 To ensure all data changes are captured, you must create a table and specify primary keys.
-See the [`CREATE TABLE`](/sql/commands/sql-create-table.md) command for more details.

 ### Syntax

-Syntax for creating a CDC source.
+Before creating a table, you need to first create a source to the upstream MySQL database using the following syntax.
+This source can be shared by multiple tables from the same MySQL database.

 ```sql
 CREATE SOURCE [ IF NOT EXISTS ] source_name WITH (